-A materials assessment for this Melbourne manufacturer highlighted the cost of materials (20 per cent of the business’s operating costs) and the true cost of wasted materials along with the significant and surprising savings that could be made by minimising waste.
+A materials assessment for this Melbourne manufacturer highlighted the cost of materials (20% of the business’s operating costs) and the true cost of wasted materials along with the significant and surprising savings that could be made by minimising waste.

 A range of initiatives were identified to save materials, improve energy efficiency, reduce packaging, minimise waste and upgrade machinery that have the combined potential to save Morgan Technical Ceramics more than $60,000 per annum.

 Morgan Technical Ceramics Australia Pty Ltd, located in the Melbourne suburb of Notting Hill, is a subsidiary of the multi‑national Morgan Advanced Materials.
 The company designs and manufacturers made-to-order Zirconia ceramic components primarily used in the severe service valve and pump industries, oil and gas and metal forming industries.
-It exports approximately 80 per cent of its products.
+It exports approximately 80% of its products.